sakib-code00/AI-Assignment/README.md

 </ul>
 <section id="sec2">
   <h2>Data Descriptions</h2>
-  <p>The dataset is a collection of weather observations from Sylhet in 2023.
-Key features include:</p>
+  <p>The dataset contains a collection of labeled emails used for spam detection.
+Each entry includes:</p>
   <ul>
     <li><b>Message:</b> The actual content of the email as plain text.</li>
     <li><b>Label:</b> Indicates whether the email is spam or ham (not spam).</li>